 Table 5.7 also shows estimates of the degree of compliance with the State's former water quality criteria for fecal coliform bacteria at each assessment point under both conditions.
 Two estimates are given: the percent of time that concentrations of fecal coliform bacteria would be at or below the single-sample criterion of 400 cells per 100 ml and the number of days per year that the geometric mean of fecal coliform bacteria concentrations would be at or below the geometric mean criterion of 200 cells per 100 ml.
 The estimated level of compliance with the single-sample criterion under the Existing (2000) condition ranged between 17 percent and 66 percent, with an average level of compliance of 47 percent.
 The estimated level of compliance with the single-sample criterion under the Recommended Plan condition ranged between 39 percent and 67 percent, with an average level of compliance of 56 percent.
-The estimated level of compliance with the geometric mean criterion under the Existing (2000) condition ranged between zero days per year and 70 days per year, with an average level of compliance of 30 days per year.
+The estimated level of compliance with the geometric mean criterion under the Existing (2000) condition ranged between 2600 compliance with the geometric mean criterion under the Existing (2000) condition ranged between 270 days per year, with an average level of compliance of 30 days per year.
+The estimated level of compliance with the geometric mean criterion under the Recommended Plan condition ranged between 280 per year and 70 days per year, with an average level of compliance of 30 days per year.
 The estimated level of compliance with the geometric mean criterion under the Recommended Plan condition ranged between 13 days per year and 123 days per year, with an average level of compliance of 60 days per year.

-Table 5.8 shows a comparison of modeled fecal coliform bacteria summary statistics under the Existing (2000) and Recommended Plan conditions Plan conditions calculated over the 153-day May through September swimming season.
+Table 5.8 shows a comparison of modeled fecal coliform bacteria summary statistics under the Existing (2000) and Recommended Plan conditions calculated over the 153-day May through September swimming season.
 These summary statistics are estimated for 10 assessment points located throughout the watershed.
 The locations of these assessment points are shown on Map 5.1.
 Estimated mean concentrations of fecal coliform bacteria at these assessment points under the Existing (2000) condition ranged between 2,101 cells per 100 ml and 6,370 cells per 100 ml, with an average value of 3,351 cells per 100 ml.
 Under the Recommended Plan condition, estimated mean concentrations of fecal coliform bacteria ranged between 1,079 cells per 100 ml and 3,218 cells per 100 ml, with an average value of 1,725 cells per 100 ml.
-Estimated geometric mean concentrations of fecal coliform bacteria at these assessment points under the Existing (2000) condition ranged between 179 cells per 100 ml and 1,079 cells per 100 ml.
-Under the Recommended Plan condition, estimated geometric mean concentrations of fecal coliform bacteria ranged between 89 cells per 100 ml and 593 cells per 100 ml.
+Estimated geometric mean concentrations of fecal coliform bacteria ranged between 12,000) condition ranged between 179 cells per 100 ml and 1,079 cells per 100 ml.
+Under the Existing (2000) condition, estimated geometric mean concentrations of fecal coliform bacteria ranged between 89 cells per 100 ml and 593 cells per 100 ml.
 The highest estimated mean concentrations under both the Existing (2000) and Recommended Plan conditions were present in the Lower Oak Creek assessment area.
-The highest estimated geometric mean concentrations under both conditions were also present in the Lower Oak Creek assessment area.